-(Photo: Group photo of all delegates)

-"It was a highlight to gather together as music therapists from around the world, especially from our corner of the globe (Aotearoa and Australia), and hear from people doing some incredibly reflective, responsive and nuanced work in their contexts.
-Some powerful 'spotlight' sessions that will linger in the mind and heart. as well as some stimulating pre-congress workshops, I was fortunate to attend." -Katie Pureti

-Re-Imagining Core Values for a Master of Music Therapy Programme Sarah Hoskyns, New Zealand, Carolyn Shaw, New Zealand, Penny Warren, New Zealand This roundtable focused on our collective team process to re-imagine the core values of our music therapy programme, in Aotearoa New Zealand.
-In the collaborative presentation they approached the curriculum through three lenses: diverse ways of being, considering creative and musical approaches, and fostering personal and professional growth.

-"For me, professionally, and from our position in Aotearoa. it was really wonderful to see the honour given to Carolyn Shaw and Kimberley Wade in their respective keynotes and workshops and to Daphne Rickson for her significant contributions to the field of music therapy in the special 2023 lifetime achievement award.
+(Photo: Group photo of all delegates) "It was a highlight to gather together as music therapists from around the world, especially from our corner of the globe (Aotearoa and Australia), and hear from people doing some incredibly reflective, responsive and nuanced work in their contexts.
+Some powerful 'spotlight' sessions that will linger in the mind and heart, as well as some stimulating pre-congress workshops, I was fortunate to attend." - Katie Pureti 7.
+Re-Imagining Core Values for a Master of Music Therapy Programme Sarah Hoskyns, New Zealand, Carolyn Shaw, New Zealand, Penny Warren, New Zealand This roundtable will focus on our collective team process to reimagine the core values of our music therapy programme, in Aotearoa New Zealand.
+In the collaborative presentation we will approach the curriculum through three lenses: diverse ways of being, considering creative and musical approaches, and fostering personal and professional growth.
+"For me, professionally, and from our position in Aotearoa, it was really wonderful to see the honour given to Carolyn Shaw and Kimberley Wade in their respective keynotes and workshops and to Daphne Rickson for her significant contributions to the field of music therapy in the special 2023 lifetime Page | 8 Music Therapy New Zealand achievement award.
 Personally, it was delightful to have more time with Sue Baines, whom I met on study leave in 2019 in Vancouver, and to hear about her collaborative work with First Nations Cree music therapist Sherryl Sewepagaham.
-It was very special to meet again old friends from abroad, Cheryl Dileo, Rachel Darnley Smith, Elaine Streeter & Barbara

-Wheeler, and to gain new ones Gustavo Schulz Gattino and Liz Coombes through Penny Warren's collaborative consultation on the World Federation's Education Commission.
-It was also fantastic to see our student music therapist Linda Joy gain so much from attendance at her first live music therapy congress." - Dr. Sarah Hoskyns

-WFMT Council Presentations Daphne Rickson, New Zealand, Jin Hyung Lee, Republic of Korea, Camila Siqueira Gouvêa Acosta Gonçalves, Brazil, Marinella Maggiori, Italia, Nsamu Moonga, South Africa

-In this presentation Regional Liaisons, members of the World Federation Council, each gave a brief overview of music therapy in their respective regions.
+It was very special to meet again old friends from abroad, Cheryl Dileo, Rachel Darnley Smith, Elaine Streeter & Barbara Wheeler, and to gain new ones Gustavo Schulz Gattino and Liz Coombes through Penny Warren's collaborative consultation on the World Federation's Education Commission.
+It was also fantastic to see our student music therapist Linda Joy gain so much from attendance at her first live music therapy congress." - Dr. Sarah Hoskyns WFMT Council Presentations Daphne Rickson, New Zealand, Jin Hyung Lee, Republic of Korea, Camila Siqueira Gouvêa Acosta Gonçalves, Brazil, Marinella Maggiori, Italia, Nsamu Moonga, South Africa In this presentation Regional Liaisons, members of the World Page 9 Music Therapy New Zealand Federation Council, each gave a brief overview of music therapy in their respective regions.
 Attendees heard from Nsamu Moonga (South Africa), Daphne Rickson (New Zealand), Marinella Maggiori (Italy), Camila Acosta Goncalves (Brazil), and Jin Hyung Lee (South Korea), before a brief question time.
 Come and learn about music therapy around the world!
 The congress was extremely valuable from many perspectives.
 It was enormously gratifying to meet international colleagues in person rather than online; and to see so many New Zealand music therapists not only attending, but also standing centre stage and delivering interesting, professional, groundbreaking, work.
-The highlight of the conference, indeed of my career, was receiving the waiata 'E Tu Kahikatea' that the kiwis offered in response to my World Federation Lifetime Achievement Award" - Dr. Daphne Rickson
+The highlight of the conference, indeed of my career, was receiving the waiata 'E Tu Kahikatea' that the kiwis offered in response to my World Federation Lifetime Achievement Award" - Dr. Daphne Rickson 9.
+Aphasia Choirs Go Global: An Interprofessional International Network Alison Talmage, New

-Aphasia Choirs Go Global: An Interprofessional International Network Alison Talmage, New Zealand This poster describes the purpose, development, and activities of Aphasia Choirs Go Global, an international online community of practice composed mainly of music therapists and speech pathologists who lead therapeutic neurochoirs for adults with communication challenges.
+Zealand This poster describes the purpose, development, and activities of Aphasia Choirs Go Global, an international online community of practice composed mainly of music therapists and speech pathologists who lead therapeutic neuro-choirs for adults with communication challenges.
 We increased online interactions during Covid and will present individual and collaborative choir projects.
 The Aphasia Choirs Go Global e-poster, was co-authored by Alison Talmage, Kimberley Wade and ten international music therapists and speech therapists from Australia, Hungary, UK, and USA, you can view the toolbox here